As the reality of the Redress Scheme sets in, it becomes painfully obvious what victims of institutional abuse have to do to receive redress.

 So what are these hurdles and hoops?
 Well, like any good obstacle course, there are a lot.

-The application itself is 61 questions and 44 pages long.
+Firstly, the application form itself is 60 questions and 42 pages long.

 If you have a question about the application form, you can call the thoroughly unhelpful “Helpline”.
 The person on the other end of the phone will likely apologise and tell you that they don’t know the answer to your question but that somebody higher up will call you back.
 Just don’t hold your breath waiting for a call back.

 The website, too, is pretty broken.
 Try the search function for “participating institutions” and see if you can actually find what you’re looking for.
 Even better, call the Helpline and tell them that the search function is broken and you need to know if an institution is participating.
 There are no prizes for guessing what their response will be.

 And don’t bother reporting the broken search function to the Department of Social Services who is in charge of maintaining the website.
 We tried that and received a written reply a month later from an Assistant Director, informing us that the search function is in fact fully operational.

 There are some survivors who will manage to get through the application form.
 They’ve survived a lot more, after all.
 Those lucky few will be met with the deeper, more nefarious obstacles saved only for those brazen enough to think that they were actually going to receive some money.